 - Minimum 3.0 GPA.

-Applications for this fellows program with coursework beginning in fall 2020 will be open from late November 2019, until mid-February 2020.
-Please check back for details.
+Applications for this fellows program with coursework beginning in fall 2020 is open NOW through mid-February 2020.